11 Data-Driven Models

 #> 5 USC Dornsife/LA Times 0.0183

 This model misspecification led to an overconfident interval that ended up not including the election night result.
 So, rather than modeling the process generating these values with an urn model, we instead model the pollster results directly.
-To do this, we start by collecting some data.
+To do this, we collect data.
 Specifically, for each pollster, we look at the last reported result before the election:

 one_poll_per_pollster <- polls |> group_by(pollster) |>

-Here is a histogram of the data for these 15 pollsters:
+Here is a histogram of the calculated spread for these 20 pollsters’ final polls:

 Now, because instead of 0s and 1s, our urn contains continuous numbers, the standard deviation of the urn is no longer \(\sqrt{p(1-p)}\).
 Rather than voter sampling variability, the standard error now includes the pollster-to-pollster variability.
 Our new urn also includes the sampling variability from the polling.
-Regardless, this standard deviation is now an unknown parameter.
-In statistics textbooks, the Greek symbol \(\sigma\) is used to represent this parameter.
+Regardless, this standard deviation is now an unknown parameter which we will denote with \(\sigma\).

 This model for the sample average will be used again the next chapter.